 The Mizrahi Pillar of Fire

 The Biton Committee’s most celebrated recommendation was to produce a new documentary series: The Mizrahi Pillar of Fire.
-The original Pillar of Fire, produced by the Israel Broadcasting Authority (IBA) in the early 1980s, is a well-known documentary series comprising 19 episodes that portrays the history of Zionism without any mention of the Mizrahi narrative (Schejter, 2007).
+The original Pillar of Fire, produced by the Israel Broadcasting Authority (IBA) in the early 1980s, is a well-known documentary series comprising 19 episodes that portrays the history of Zionism while ignoring the Mizrahi narrative (Schejter, 2007).
 This oversight has been an open wound for the Mizrahi community ever since, especially after the Israeli Supreme Court’s 1981 rejection of their petition to block the broadcast of the series until it was amended to reflect a “balanced” version of history (Schejter, 2007).
 It is important to note that when the original series was broadcast, the IBA was the only television channel available in Israel and enjoyed a massive viewership.
 Thus, ignoring the Mizrahi narrative in such a series meant completely omitting that unique story in the (mediated) Israeli cultural memory.

 The committee recommended that the new Mizrahi Pillar of Fire be produced by the Israeli Educational Television (IETV), at the time a branch of the Ministry of Education, so as to recount the Mizrahi story on an official channel, just as the original series had been.
 The new series, committee members believed, would restore the missing layer to what has been regarded since the 1980s as the official audiovisual archive of the history of Zionism.
 “Culture is more important than politics […] it can change the perception of people” (committee member Z.).
 Creating a new landmark of Israeli culture, committee members hoped, would be “a game changer” (committee member K.).
 Importantly, the interviewees were aware of the fact that the “meaning of the committee will materialize in this series” (committee member K.) and that as long as the series was successful, the committee work would be considered successful as well.